 Students investigate the role of olfaction and infochemicals on bird foraging behavior through three different quantitative modules.
 In this module students create graphs, generate statistics, draw conclusions, and apply their knowledge.

 Identifying, mapping and understanding the magnitude and the spatial prevalence of the Sexually Transmitted Diseases (STDs) such as chlamydia and gonorrhea diseases.
 Analyzing the spatial trends of the disease patterns at National, State and...

-Resources @ ESA - TIEE, Disease ecology, fmn, DIG, human ecology and behavior, bacterial infections, spatial and temporal spread of disease, Geographic Information System (GIS), introductory, Lab, Online course, Teaching material, Lecture, Undergraduate, Advanced, More than 1 hour
+Resources @ ESA - TIEE, Disease ecology, fmn, DIG, human ecology and behavior, bacterial infections, spatial and temporal spread of disease, Geographic Information System (GIS), Introductory, Lab, Online course, Lecture, Undergraduate, Instructional Setting, Audience Level, Advanced, Activity Length, More than 1 hour

 Use a well-resolved food web database from a freshwater wetland ecosystem in central California to explore how parasites influence community properties and learn how food webs are constructed and analyzed.

 Students evaluate weather and phenology data sets spanning 40+ years from a high-elevation field station in the Colorado Rocky Mountains, to test predictions about the effects of climate change on migrating and over-wintering animal and plant.

 Students investigate the role of olfaction and infochemicals on bird foraging behavior through two different quantitative activities where they generate hypotheses, create figures, conduct data analyses, and draw conclusions.

 Students use vegetation structure data from the National Ecological Observatory Network to understand necessary steps of data management from data collection to data analysis by correlating vegetation biomass across nine forest sites to climate metrics.